Puppy Training Tips: 7 Common Mistakes You Should Avoid

 This is called basic recall training.
 Have a friend hold your pup on one side of the room.
 You can then walk to the other side of the room.
 Call the pup using the ‘come’ command.

 Make sure that your voice is happy and enthusiastic.
-Have your friend release the puppy and when the youngster runs to you then, reward the young dog with ample praise and a treat.
-This simple basic training tip will help effectively teach your dog the come command.
+Have your friend release the puppy and reward the young dog with ample praise and a treat when the youngster runs to you.
+This simple basic training tip will help effectively teach your dog the command.

 Practice this in the house, and eventually move the training to a secure outdoor area, like a fenced backyard.
 For more advanced recall techniques, take a look at Recall Training for Dogs: Teaching Your Dog to Walk Off-Leash